Minimax Distribution Estimation in Wasserstein Distance

 \textbf{Organization: } The remainder of this paper is organized as follows.
-Section~\ref{sec:notation} provides notation required to formally state both the problem of interest and our results, while Section~\ref{sec:related_work} reviews previous work studying convergence of distributions in Wasserstein distance.
-Sections~\ref{sec:upper_bounds} and \ref{sec:lower_bounds} respectively contain our main upper and lower bound results.
-Since the proofs of the upper bounds, are fairly long, Appendices A and B provide high-level sketches of the proofs, followed by detailed proofs in Appendix C. The lower bound is proven in Appendix D Finally, in Section~\ref{sec:examples}, we apply our upper and lower bounds to identify minimax convergence rates in a number of concrete examples.
+Section~\ref{sec:notation} provides notation required to formally state both the problem of interest and our results, while Section~\ref{sec:related_work} reviews previous work studying convergence of distribution estimates in Wasserstein distance.
+Section~\ref{sec:main_results} contains our main upper and lower bound results.
+Since the proof of the upper bound is fairly long, Appendix~\ref{sec:lemmas} provides a high-level sketch of the proof, followed by a detailed proof in Appendix~\ref{sec:detailed_proof_of_upper_bound} and further lemmas proven in Appendix~\ref{app:proofs}.
+Proofs of the lower bounds, in terms of packing numbers of the sample space and tails of the distribution, respectively, are given in Appendices \ref{sec:lower_bound_proof_packing_radius} and \ref{sec:lower_bound_proof_moment_bounds}.
+Finally, in Section~\ref{sec:examples}, we apply our upper and lower bounds to identify minimax convergence rates in a number of concrete examples.
 Section~\ref{sec:conclusion} concludes with a summary of our contributions and suggested avenues for future work.